-Financing Preprimary Education
+Financing Pre-primary Education

 Pre-primary education as a key foundation for later learning and development

 Research confirms that the return on investment in human development is highest during the early childhood period.
 The estimated return is 7-16% annually for quality early childhood programs targeting vulnerable children¹.
 Compensatory programs provided later in life are more costly and less effective.
 The longer a society waits to provide support to learning and development, the more expensive it is to achieve results².
 The Lancet early childhood series makes a strong economic case for investing in young children.
 Investing in early childhood development in developing countries may yield up to a 17-fold return on that investment.
-However, the data on child development outcomes, including early learning and school readiness, is sparse in Tanzania and there is limited costing data on various pre-primary models.
-Still this information is needed for government planning and the expansion of quality pre-primary education.

-Financing pre-primary education in Tanzania
+Financing pre-primary education in Tanzania (presentation)

 Links to policy briefs and presentations